-The giraffe was lying right on the track with an impressive male lion crouched alongside.
-It was a once-in-a-lifetime experience for me to see a fresh lion kill at such close range on the fringes of the Namib Desert in Torra Conservancy.
-A once-in-a-lifetime experience even for community conservation veteran Garth Owen-Smith, who was accompanying us.
+The giraffe was lying on the track with an impressive male lion crouched nearby.
+It was a once-in-a-lifetime experience for me to see lions on a fresh kill at such close range on the fringes of the Namib Desert in Torra Conservancy.
+A once-in-a-lifetime experience even for community conservation veteran Garth Owen-Smith, who accompanied us.
+Written by: Helge Denker

-Tourism is part of the long-term solution.
+African safari tourism is part of the long-term solution.
 Yet current tourism contributions are limited.
 Joint-venture lodges generate most of the returns for communities.
 Input from the mobile tourism sector is generally meagre.
 The TOSCO Trust (Tourism Supporting Conservation) is now trying out a system of conservation contributions in a few core areas to help address this.

 The concept of wildlife incentives is now being piloted in a few conservancies.
 Local communities are encouraged to conserve predators (and other problematic species) through payments for wildlife sightings made by tourism operators.
 The idea includes securing funds from external partners to match tourism operator contributions and is being coordinated by the Natural Resources Working Group of NACSO.
 This may prove to be a vital, ongoing funding source – if it is embraced.